dlaurence269/neighborhood_map/README.md

 git clone ...
 cd neighborhood_map
 npm install
-npm run build
 npm start
 ```

 Make sure you create a `.env` file in your project root directory and put the
 Yelp Access Token in like this:
 ```
-YELP_ACCESS_TOKEN=67a5df5da756f5567
+YELP_ACCESS_TOKEN=67a5df5da756f5567...
 ```
 swapping out the example token for yours.

-When editing any of the source files (the ones in `./src`) then don't forget to run `npm run build` again before reloading your page.
+:warning: When editing any of the source files (in `./src`), make sure to run `npm run build` before reloading your page.
+If you make changes to `server.js` then you will have to turn off an on and your server again with `npm start`.